Jesus Suffering Fuck!!!

 BRILLIANT, FUCKING BRILLIANT!!!

-I landed on the first one.
-But honestly, the second could’ve been the title.
+I settled on the first one.
+But honestly, the second could've been the title.

 The Best Title of All